 The price of bareboat yacht charter holidays in Croatia will depend mainly on two factors:

 - boat's age

-General rule is that the larger and the newer the boat is the rental price is higher.
+General rule is: the larger and the newer the boat, the higher the rental price.

 When planning your budget for a week of bareboating in Croatia you should be aware that besides the costs that you pay directly to the charter company - boat rental, transit log, tourist tax - you will have the other expenses on the way, for the fuel, mooring fees and food.